mauricio/mauricio.github.com/_posts/2015-08-23-http-long-polling-with-scala-and-netty.md

 ## HTTP housekeeping

-As we're using a low level HTTP framework for our server, it won't really do anything we don't ask it to so stuff like defining the right value for the `Connection` header, setting `Content-Length` for responses and using the same HTTP version as the client needs to be done by us.
+As we're using a low level HTTP framework for our server, it won't really do anything we don't ask it to.
+Stuff like defining the right value for the `Connection` header, setting `Content-Length` for responses and using the same HTTP version as the client needs to be done by us.
 Fortunately, Netty offers a nice way for us to plug a handler that will do this without polluting our main handler, let's look at it:

 {% highlight scala %}
 object SetHeadersHandler {